tobyzerner/json-api-server/docs/update.md

 ## Implementation

-The Update endpoint requires the resource to implement the `Tobyz\JsonApiServer\Resource\Updatable` interface (which extends the `Findable` interface, and overlaps with the `Creatable` interface).
+The `Update` endpoint requires the resource or collection to implement the `Tobyz\JsonApiServer\Resource\Updatable` interface (which extends the `Findable` interface, and overlaps with the `Creatable` interface).
 The endpoint will: